mBLIP: Efficient Bootstrapping of Multilingual Vision-LLMs: Experiments

+On MAXM, mBLIP mT0 (zero-shot) performs comparably to the 1.5B parameter baseline model of \citet{changpinyo2022maxm} but falls short of the performance of the huge PaLI-17B model. mBLIP BLOOMZ exhibits strong English performance, but surprisingly poor results for other languages.
+We should emphasize here that training on the translated VQAv2 answers is crucial: without it, the LLM consistently generate answers in English.
+Even though only $\sim$25\% of examples in VQAv2 have non-English answers, this is already sufficient to eliminate language hallucination, where the model only answers in English regardless of the instruction language\footnote{Training with only English VQAv2 answers during re-alignment results in an mBLIP mT0 instances that achieves only 15.5\% accuracy for 6-avg, due to the LLM predominantly generating English answers.}.

+The English Vision-LLMs, like in captioning, show strong results for English but fall behind in other languages.
+This is particular evident in MAXM, which has non-English answers (unlike xGQA and XVNLI) that the models fail to consistently generate.
+For high-resource languages like German, mBLIP still outperforms them, highlighting its strong multilingual capabilities.

-Looking at results for individual languages on the three IGLUE tasks in Figure \ref{fig:results:perlanguage}, we see that mBLIP greatly improves cross-lingual transfer over prior work, especially for lower-resource languages: while CCLM and Ernie-UniX2 exhibit a gap of 20-25\% on xGQA between the best and worst language (German and Bengali), the same gap is only 5\% for our finetuned mBLIP.
+Looking at results for individual languages on the three IGLUE tasks in Figure \ref{fig:results:perlanguage}, we see that mBLIP with mT0 greatly improves cross-lingual transfer over prior work, especially for lower-resource languages: while CCLM and Ernie-UniX2 exhibit a gap of 20-25\% on xGQA between the best and worst language (German and Bengali), the same gap is only 5\% for our fine-tuned mBLIP.
 Similarly, on MaRVL, CCLM has a gap of 11\% between Indonesian and Tamil, while the largest gap for mBLIP amounts to 2\%.
-The same holds for XVNLI, but to a lesser degree: the largest gap between languages for mBLIP is 4\%, compared to 8\% for CCLM/Ernie-UniX2.
+The same holds for XVNLI, but to a lesser degree: the largest gap between languages for mBLIP (mT0) is 4\%, compared to 8\% for CCLM/Ernie-UniX2.
+The BLOOMZ-based variant, however, exhibits much weaker transfer ability and has in fact larger gaps than prior work; this highlights the importance of deriving mBLIP from a strong multilingual LLM.